 Do you like their particular style of photography and just as important, can you get on with them?
 They could be with you for up to 12 hours on your special day after all.

-These are just a few points of many as to why you shouldn't choose your wedding photographer based on price alone but also have a look at this: Average Cost for Wedding Photography.
+These are just a few points of many as to why you shouldn't choose your wedding photographer based on price alone.
 The average price for wedding photography in 2015 was £1,520.00 and the link explains why.